aws-samples/amazon-lookout-for-vision-serverless-app/README.md

 Important Note:
 * Ensure that S3 buckets are empty before removing the application stack.
 * Quicksight dashboards and datasets can be deleted manually via the console.
-* Follow similar process for removing the management front end.

 To remove the application, open the AWS CloudFormation Console, click the **LookoutVisionServerlessApp** project then right-click and select "*Delete Stack*".
 Your stack will take some time to be deleted.
 You can track its progress in the "*Events*" tab.
 Once the stack deletion is complete, the status will change from "*DELETE_IN_PROGRESS*" to "*DELETE_COMPLETE*".
 It will then disappear from the list.